nakamasato/golang-training/pragmatic-cases/opentelemetry/README.md

         return r
     }
     ```
-### 1.6.
+### 1.5.
 TracerProvider

+`TracerProvider` connects instrumentation and exporter by creating and registering Tracer with the exporter.

-1. Add TracerProvider to main.
+1. Add `TracerProvider` to main ([console-exporter/main.go](console-exporter/main.go)).

     ```go
 	// Write telemetry data to a file.